 Field Name Semantics Value Type Length Timestamp High-order 32 bits of NTP time reference Unsigned integer 4 bytes Element_ID Network wide unique identifier 5 digits (statically configured element number unique within a PacketCable domain in the range of 0-99,999) Right justified, space padded ASCII character string 8 bytes Time_Zone Identifies daylight savings time and offset from universal time (UTC).
-ASCII character string Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings 1 byte UTC offset: ± HHMMSS The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view 7 bytes Event_Counter Monotonically increasing for each transaction Unsigned integer 4 bytes
+ASCII character string Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings 1 byte The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
+Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g., RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
+UTC offset: ± HHMMSS The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
+7 bytes For example: The Time_Zone field of a network element in Boston in December is "0-050000".
+The same network element in Boston in July is "1-050000".
+Event_Counter Monotonically increasing for each transaction.
+For the purpose of this specification, monotonically increasing Event_Counter is to be interpreted as a increasing number that is greater than the preceding number.
+Unsigned integer 4 bytes

-The Related_Call_Billing_Correlation_ID attribute structure is shown in Table 37.
+The Related_Call_Billing_Correlation_ID attribute structure is shown in Table 39.